CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 Depth of field creates the thin lens effect of a real life camera as opposed to a pinhole camera.
 Objects in focus will be sharp while objects out of focus will be blurry.
 Depth of field significantly increases the number of iterations required to render an image since we need to shoot rays from not just a pinhole but rather the whole area of the circular lens.
 Depth of field definitely benefits from being implemented on the GPU because the rays generated are always independent.
 This might be further optimized by launching more threads to handle rays generated from different camera origins.
 The exact effect cannot be known unless it is tried out.
 This depends on whether launching extra threads will help mask memory latency by doing more computations.

+The top image is before depth of field is applied.
+The bottom one is after.

 ![Before](img/beforeDof.png)
 ![After](img/afterDof.png)

 **Meshloading**

 Meshloading enables the loading of any scenes recorded in the gltf format.
 Gltf is a compact format designed for scene tranmission.
 I used the tinygltf library to help load the scene.
 However, significant effort is still required to parse the scene struct for use with my path tracer.
 I also referenced https://github.com/syoyo/tinygltf/issues/71 for examples on parsing the format.
 Meshloading will signifcantly slow down the path tracer becaues the mesh involves a high number of triangles and the data structure is not optimized for a high number of geometries.
 This functionality can only be implemented on the CPU since it involves IO.
 This can be further optimized by using a hierarchical spatial data structure such as octree.
 I ran out of time so I did not implement this optimization.
 I implemented bounding volume intersection culling.
 For bounding volume intersection culling, I used a sphere to bound the object rather than a cube, since it is easier and faster.
 The tradeoff is the volume contained by the cube is larger.
+I did a performance analysis to show the benefit of culling.

 ![mesh](img/meshloading.png)